bio-phys/cadishi/README.rst

 12, Ubuntu Linux 14.04 LTS and 16.04 LTS, and Scientific Linux 7 using the Anaconda Python distribution version 2, release 4.0.0, and newer.
 CADISHI requires gcc, and optionally nvcc, to compile C++ code during the installation.
+CADISHI was successfully tested Mac computers as well.

 Quick start guide